actano/password-strength/README.md

 # Password strength
 A set of rules to check the strength of a password.

+## Rules for strong password
+* minimum length of 8 characters
+* at least one number

 ## How to use
 ```
 yarn add @rplan/password-strength